 Keeping your house spick and span can often feel like a full-time job.
-But, whether you’re channelling your inner Mrs Hinch or hate Hoovering, cleaning your home from time to time is essential.
+But, whether you're channelling your inner Mrs Hinch or you hate Hoovering, cleaning your home from time to time is essential.
 While getting the basics down is easy, a few tasks take extra care and attention.
 So, do you know how to clean walls without removing paint?

 Over time, your walls may have started to look less than new.
 When you first painted your home, you might have admired its beauty.
 But beauty fades.
-When you haven’t decorated for a few years, you may find that the walls start to look dull.
-The colour is less vibrant, and there are even some nasty marks on the walls.
-If that sounds familiar, you’ve come to the right place.
+When you haven't decorated for a few years, you may find that the walls start to look dull.
+The paint colour is fading, and there are even some nasty marks on the walls.
+If that sounds familiar, you've come to the right place.
 Check out our guide on how to clean walls right here.

 How to clean walls without stripping paint

-What’s the best way to clean painted walls?
-It’s the question that has baffled humankind for decades.
-Luckily, there’s a way to make your walls mark-free without running your paint job.
+What's the best way to clean painted walls?
+It's the question that has baffled humankind for decades.
+Luckily, there's a way to make your walls mark-free without running your paint job.
 You have to know how to get it right ahead of time.
-Before you dust off your cleaning products and get to work, you must ensure that you’ll get it 100% right.
+Before you dust off your cleaning kit and get to work, you must ensure you'll get it 100% right.

 What you will need: